kecskemethy/devops_academy-ansible_lab/README.md

 ```

 I also recorded a screen cast of this setup so you can watch these few commands how executes and what kind of output to expect.
-Be aware: It could take much longer for you than in the videa as vagrant is going to download virtual machine binaries in the first time (~1.8G).
+Be aware: It could take much longer for you than here as vagrant is going to download virtual machine binaries in the first time (~1.8G).
 [![asciicast](https://asciinema.org/a/244408.svg)](https://asciinema.org/a/244408)
- or repo file via player as previously described as [asciinema/244408.json](asciinema/244408.json)
+ backup asciicast file is [asciinema/244408.json](asciinema/244408.json)

 ## Ansible control server setup (acs)